nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <div markdown="block" class="alert alert-info">
 :bell: **Note**

-This is a condensed diagram.
+These are condensed diagrams.
 Several terms in the sequence diagram above has substituted by a common term:<br>

 Common Term | Recipe-specific term  | Ingredient-specific term
 ------------|-----------------|-------------------------------------------------------------------------